jrg94/lisp-interpreter/DESIGN.md

 Of course, evaluation is more complicated than that.
 As a result, the Lisp Interpreter follows the Lisp design notation from the course notes.

+### Data Structures

+The design notation relies on two key data structures: the aList and the dList.

+The aList is short for association list, and it stores all of the bindings for the interpreter.
+Bindings are in the form `(parameter . argument)` where parameter is the symbol used by the function and argument is the argument passed to the function.

+Meanwhile, the dList--short for definitions list--is a collection of function definitions in the form `(function . ((parameters) . function_body))`.

+The two lists are used in tandem to track function definitions and their usage.

+### Recursion

+With the two lists in hand, the rest is up to proper recursion.
+When we evaluate a node, we begin by checking if it is an atom.
+With the way this Lisp Interpreter is designed, this happens implicitly through classes.
+In other words, the interpreter dispatches the proper evaluate method based on the type of the s-expression.

+If the atom evaluate is executed, the lisp interpreter returns the evaluation of that atom.
+Otherwise, the interpreter checks if the current s-expression is a special form (QUOTE, COND, or DEFUN).

 ### Print

 Upon completion, we should have a complete s-expression in the form of a